PARIKSHIT-Shah/PARIKSHIT-shah/README.md

 <summary>Reveal the answer</summary>

 ```
-"1,2,34,5,6"   // arrays get coerced to strings and concatenated
-"number"        // NaN is, ironically, of type "number"
-false           // floating point precision strikes again

 ```

 If you got all three right first try, we should probably be talking about a job. 😄